SoftwareAG/hello-dbp/assets/Readme.md

 - Link to [Elasticsearch Head plugin](https://github.com/mobz/elasticsearch-head), a web front end for Elasticsearch, to browse persisted digital events.

 ## Sprint 1 - Cumulocity Trial
+To reproduce this sprint demo, you'll need the following:
 - Link to create your own [trial Cumulocity tenant](http://www.cumulocity.com/try-for-free/).
 - Link to [Cloud Sensor App for Android](https://play.google.com/store/apps/details?id=com.cumulocity.cloudsensor&hl=en_US).
 But you also scan the QR code from the Cockpit "Add Smartphone" wizard.
 - Link to Cloud Sensor App for iPhone (coming soon).